 Okay, fine, I thought, the issue remains unresolved.
 But in a footnote to the very last sentence in the opinion, the court notes that the Maryland legislature has not amended Maryland’s wrongful death statute since the court decided Weimer v.
 Hetrick—the case relied upon by the Maryland Court of Special Appeals – and that the court is not included to overrule prior authority, particularly in statutory construction.

 I think many people were looking to this opinion to see if the new more liberal makeup of the Maryland Court of Appeals would lead to actual changes in some more archaic rulings in Maryland medical malpractice and personal injury cases.
 And, sure, I know this footnote is dicta that is—by its own words—inconclusive on the issue and is not necessarily the view of every judge on the Maryland Court of Appeals.
-But many malpractice lawyers in Maryland’s hopes in looking for a more moderate view on the level of harm caused to sustain a medical malpractice lawsuit in a cancer misdiagnosis case are set back by this unanimous opinion.
+But many malpractice lawyers in Maryland had hopes of a more moderate view on the level of harm caused to sustain a medical malpractice lawsuit in a cancer misdiagnosis case.
+Those hopes have now receded after this unanimous opinion.